-Students must have followed the course units in Understanding Digital Humanities, Analysing Data, and Collecting Data and have submitted all the relevant assignments to be granted admission to the Thesis Lab and the Master's Thesis in Digital Humanities.
+Students must have passed the course units in Understanding Digital Humanities, Coding for Humanities, Database Design to be granted admission to the Thesis Lab and the Master's Thesis in Digital Humanities.

 2. The modes of instruction and assessment for the course units listed above are set out in the syllabus for each individual course unit and the Assessment Plan for the degree programme.